sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ## Creating a service

+Services creation is performed with a POST request on the **service** resource.

+If you want to create the service with specific attributes, add them into the payload.
+Otherwise, the new service will be created with default ones.

-> Sample POST request to create a service with specific attributes.
+Sample POST request to create a service with specific attributes.

 ```